-Would you like your dogs to be calmer, more relaxed and more responsive?
+Would you like your dogs to be calm, more relaxed and responsive?
 Would you like to set them up for success?
 If the answer to all these questions are “Yes!, consider the training at Fat Cat's!

-Day Training is offered Monday thru Friday during normal business hours.
+Day Training is offered Monday thru Thursday 8:00am to 4:30pm

 Excludes weekend and Holidays

 Day Training- You drop the dog off anytime after 7:30 am for the day.
 Training is done throughout the day.
 Dogs also receive day play throughout the day.
 Dog is dropped off and training is done with a AKC registered Trainer and reviewed with the owner as needed on skills the dog learned while at day training.
 For continued process you will need to make sure you are working with your dog at home as well.

 Daily Rate: $35 per day per dog

 Single Board and Train- Excludes weekends and holidays.
 For someone that wants a foundation, these dogs typically have no major issues and what issues they do have, their owners are willing to work on with our support and the obedience foundation.

 Training Package: $175 for a 5-pack training session and receive 2 day play free.

 Training/Play combo pack: $800 for 16-Day Training and 24-Day Play.